 To explain new product adoption Tellis and colleagues turn to the protestant work ethic.
-This is trope often used to explain patterns in data when authors don’t want to think any more deeply.
+This is a popular phrase often used to explain patterns in data when authors don’t want to think any more deeply.
 Of course, there are differences between European countries.
-Still throwing % of protestants into a regression and stating that is a “reason” for the difference is not substantially different to throwing in skin color.
-It might not be as red-flag bigotry but it is bigotry nonetheless.
+Still, throwing ‘% of protestants’ into a regression and stating that is a “reason” for the difference is not substantially different to throwing in skin color.
+It might not be as obvious red-flag bigotry but it is bigotry nonetheless.

 “The major religious difference among nations in Europe is the ratio of Protestants to Catholics.
 There is strong evidence in sociology that Protestant religions are more supportive of a high need for achievement than is the Catholic faith (McClelland 1961, Weber 1958).
 Therefore, we will operationalize need for achievement by the percentage of Protestants (see Parker 1997).”
 (Tellis, Stremersch, and Yin, 2003, page 198)

 Aren’t convinced that this is an example of a problematic lack of thought about potential prejudice?
 Then note that they say: “We use climate as a proxy for industriousness (reverse scaled).”
 (Tellis, Stremersch, and Yin, 2003, page 198).
 Really they say this.
 I am not making it up.
+They say people in warm climates don’t work as hard, let’s just think that one through for 5 seconds.
 This is a paper in a major marketing journal in 2003, not a Victorian piece justifying imperialism.
 Seriously.

 The Danger Of Data Mining

 Researchers need to be more careful with their “theory”, they don’t want their data mining to be associated with prejudice.